DJDanl/cpp-docs.pt-br/docs/standard-library/priority-queue-class.md

 ### <a name="parameters"></a>Parâmetros

-`val` Os elementos adicionados à parte superior do priority_queue.
+*Val* o elemento adicionado à parte superior do priority_queue.

 ### <a name="remarks"></a>Comentários